TGianella/TGianella/README.md

 ### Hi there 👋

 My name is Théo Gianella.
-I'm a former PhD candidate in French literature and upcoming developer.
-I freshly completed a 6 months bootcamp in web development at The Hacking Project.
-I am very curious about all fields of development and am looking to widen my skillset, with a preference for back-end and DevOps !
+I'm a former PhD candidate in French literature and upcoming developer, having completed a 6 months bootcamp in web development at The Hacking Project.
+I just started my first job as a junior JS developer at [Zenika](https://www.zenika.com/) in Lyon !

-I freshly released my (humble) first npm package: a small CLI program to easily and smoothly create new React components.
+Lastly I released my (humble) first npm package: a small CLI program to easily and smoothly create new React components.
 You can find it [here](https://www.npmjs.com/package/@tgianella/create-react-component-cli) ! :tada:

-Apart from that I am currently learning a few different techs : Rust :crab:, WebAssembly and Express.
-Hit me up with any tips or feedback on my projects !
+Currently I am working on honing my JS and react skills, hit me up with any tips or advice you might have ! 📖

 🏭 Production links for my projects: